ratulb/byte_marks/README.md

         segments.push(" marks".as_bytes());
         segments.push(" and tail".as_bytes());

-        //Cursor is akin to a Tcpstream
+        //Cursor is akin to a TcpStream
         let mut cursor = Cursor::new(message.as_bytes());

         //From the stream create an iterator and validate the received message chunks